Evan Jones (writer): 1960–1967: collaboration with Joseph Losey

-Jones offered Losey his screenplay All the Angels (1968) and interested he and Dame Elizabeth Taylor in another, White Witch of Rose Hall, an adaptation of his earlier one-act play written at Haverford, though neither came to fruition.
+Jones offered Losey his screenplay All the Angels (1968) and interested he and Elizabeth Taylor in another, White Witch of Rose Hall, an adaptation of his earlier one-act play written at Haverford, though neither came to fruition.

 After the production of Modesty Blaise had ended, Saltzman and Broccoli offered Jones the task of adapting Len Deighton's 1963 espionage novel Funeral in Berlin.
-It was the second in a series of films where Sir Michael Caine would play the spy Harry Palmer.
+It was the second in a series of films where Michael Caine would play the spy Harry Palmer.
 The director, Guy Hamilton, planned the film meticulously, an approach that was in direct opposition to Losey's, who preferred to "make the film up as he went along" and to keep his writers—such as Jones, Pinter and Tennessee Williams—on hand while filming as he felt they "contributed genius".
 This was Jones's first experience writing for a more impersonal big-budget production and he was surprised to find that his role ended once filming started.

 In 1967, Jones wrote the play Go Tell it on Table Mountain for the BBC's Thirty-Minute Theatre series (1965–73).
 The play was later performed on stage in 1970, first at The Little Theatre in Kingston produced by the Jamaican Theatre Company, with Jones waiving his rights to royalties, and then as part of the Richmond Fringe Festival, where it was the Orange Tree Theatre's inaugural production.
 At the Orenge Tree, the play was so popular that director Sam Walters was forced to make the impromptu decision to put on back-to-back performances on its opening night.
-The play took Rhodesia as its setting, on the verge of the state's 1965 Unilateral Declaration of Independence, and follows a group of black actors in their attempt to improvise a melodrama based on the ongoing racial turmoil.
+The play is set in Rhodesia, on the verge of the state's 1965 Unilateral Declaration of Independence, and follows a group of black actors in their attempt to improvise a melodrama based on the ongoing racial turmoil.
 The situation is complicated by the arrival of a white actor, blurring the lines between reality and fiction.